(1,1) non-L-space knots are persistently foliar: Reductions on diagrams

+Examples of monotone diagrams include many strongly almost coherent diagrams (as defined in~\cite{binns20231}).
+In particular the following diagram $(13,4,1,7)$ (see Figure~\ref{fig:13_4_1_7}) is monotone and strongly almost coherent, where the $\beta$-arcs are connected to $S$ at the nodes $10,11,12,13,1,2$:

-Using this description, we will eventually prove the following proposition:
+We will eventually prove the following proposition in Section~\ref{sec:4}:

-\begin{prop} Let $(\Sigma,\alpha,\beta,z,w)$ be a reduced (1,1) diagram with $\alpha$ in standard position.
-Suppose this diagram is strongly almost coherent.
-Then the modified Heegaard branched surface of this diagram fully carries a lamination. \end{prop}
+\begin{prop} Let $(\Sigma,\alpha,\beta,z,w)$ be a reduced, incoherent (1,1) diagram, with $\alpha$ in standard position.
+Suppose this diagram is $\alpha$-monotone.
+Then the type II modified Heegaard branched surface associated to $\alpha$ of this diagram fully carries a lamination. \end{prop}

+\begin{rem} It is necessary for us to use type II modified Heegaard branched surfaces here.
+In fact, for the diagram in Figure~\ref{fig:13_4_1_7}, the type I modified Heegaard branched surface (there is only one!) admits a twisted disk of contact, thus never fully carries a lamination. \end{rem}

+\textbf{Case 2: the $\beta$-arcs connected to $\beta_1$ are rainbow arcs.} In this case we call the diagram \textit{strongly incoherent}.
+More precisely we have the following definition:

+\begin{defn} Let $(\Sigma,\alpha,\beta,z,w)$ be a reduced, incoherent (1,1) diagram.
+The diagram is called \textbf{$\alpha$-strongly incoherent}, if when we put $\alpha$ in standard position, the rainbow arcs next to the innermost rainbow arcs are inconsistent with the innermost rainbow arcs. \end{defn}